taylankasap/message-sender/README.md

 ```

 This command will sort imports consistently, fix whitespaces around the code and show errors in case of any other lint issues.

+### Notes

+We're using OpenAPI 3.0.0 instead of 3.1.0 because oapi-codegen currently does not support 3.1.0.